Owlet to Stop Selling Baby Monitoring Sock Due to FDA Warning

 Food And Drug Administration Headquarters In Maryland

-WHITE OAK, MD - JULY 20: A sign for the Food And Drug Administration outside the headquarters on July 20, 2020, in White Oak, Maryland.
+WHITE OAK, MD - JULY 20: A sign for the Food And Drug Administration is seen outside of the headquarters on July 20, 2020 in White Oak, Maryland.
+Sarah Silbiger/Getty Images

 The smart baby monitoring sock warns parents if their baby's heart rate or oxygen levels are too high or too low using a washable "sock" that conveniently wraps around the baby's foot and connects to a wireless base.
 Owlet's free iOS and Android app also allow parents to track oxygen levels and sleep patterns.